ljhearne/FBR_PTSD/README.md

-# FBR_PTSD
+# FBR PTSD
-Code to conduct a series of analyses concerning PTSD within Indigenous Australians
+Code to conduct a series of analyses concerning PTSD within Indigenous Australians.

+The data for all these analyses were collected as part of the [Family Business Report](https://www.beyondblue.org.au/docs/default-source/research-project-files/bw0284-the-family-business-final-report.pdf?sfvrsn=6)

+Folders include:
+- Prevalence
+- Identification